-2017 Update: We still stand by this advice on how to get up REALLY early — but you may also want to check out our most recent discussion on whether readers take time for themselves in the morning — or if they just get up and go to work.
+2019 Update: We still stand by this advice on how to get up REALLY early — but you may also want to check out our most recent discussion on how to wake up more easily when it’s dark out.

 There was an interesting article in Forbes the other week about how power women wake up early, and commenters seemed interested in talking about it more, so I thought we should explore in an open thread.
 How early do you get up?
 What do you do with the time?
 Any tips that make it easier to get up then?
 For those of you who don’t rise that early, do you have another special time of the day?